Animal Census

 Information on how to use the FrogID app is available here:

 The Altona Skipper Butterfly (Hesperilla flavescens flavescens) is endemic to the western coastal suburbs of Melbourne, and particularly Hobsons Bay.
-Once close to extinction, the Altona skipper butterfly relies on a single species of plant, the Chaffey Saw Sedge.
+Once close to extinction, thelarvae of Altona skipper butterfly relies on a single species of plant, the Chaffey Saw Sedge.
 A recent successful planting program has created a wildlife corridor for the Skipper along the coast.

 This survey provides critical data on the status of the population.